venicegeo/java-r-buildpack/README.md

 ```

 ## Caveats
-Installing on CloudFoundry with [bosh-lite](https://github.com/cloudfoundry/bosh-lite) you may get an error when R installs:
+When pushing an app using the buildpack to CF using [bosh-lite](https://github.com/cloudfoundry/bosh-lite) you may get an error when R installs:
 ```
 libreadline.so.5: cannot open shared object file: No such file or directory
 ```